nithilak/monthly_expense_report/README.md

 A list of all monthly expenses.

+do:

+make

+clear (optionally)

+./bin/exec

+to run the program.

 Press q to quit anytime and go back a level.

 Insert year by adding a folder in includes with the title YEARExpenses.